squadwuschel/MvcControllerToProxyGenerator/README.md

     PM > Install-Package TypeScriptAngularJsProxyGenerator

 ---------

+## Setup / Usage
+The NuGet package installs a T4 Template `ControllersProxies\ProxyGeneratorScript.tt` in your WebProject.

+1. Configure the T4 template settings
+2. Configure your controllers by adding the right CreateProxy attribute to each function (AJAX call)
+3. Build the entire Solution, because the T4 Script looks up your assemblies for the added attributes
+4. Run the T4 Script with "**Run Custom Tool**"

+For a detailed descriptions read the complete Readme :-)

 ## The NuGet Package "TypeScriptAngularJsProxyGenerator"
 The package installs a T4 Template into your WebProject under the path